 Effective November 2, 2010, the City entered into a ten-year lease with The Boys and Girls Club of King County (the Club), a non-profit corporation providing services to citizens of Sammamish.
-The Club leases a former library and the adjacent parking area that was purchased by the city from the King County Library System in 2010.
+The Club leases a building and adjacent parking area (Rec Center) owned by the city and operates the premises as a learning and recreation center for teens.
 The building and adjacent parking are reported on the city's Statement of Net Position as part of depreciable assets.
-The Club remodeled and will operate the premises as a learning and recreation center for teens.
+After the initial ten-year lease term, upon mutual agreement, there exists an option to extend the lease in ten-year increments up to a maximum of 40 years.
+In 2020, such an option was exercised, and the new lease term expires in November 2030.